 In March 2013, Amanda was announced as the recipient of the 2013 Allan Waters Young Broadcaster of the Year Award in Memory of Steve Young.
 Announcement here.
 In Summer 2013, Amanda was awarded Centennial College’s Alumnus of Distinction award for the School of Communications, Media and Design.

 Most recently in December 2014, she moved down the dial where she is currently an on-air announcer at Z103.5 in Toronto.
-She also teaches radio at Centennial College within their Broadcasting & Film program, does freelance voice work and is also an freelance entertainment writer with the Regina Leader Post.
+She also teaches radio & on-air presentation at Centennial College within their Broadcasting & Film program, does freelance voice work and is also an freelance entertainment writer with the Regina Leader Post.